Ruhnama: Production

-Nyýazow apparently received a prophetic vision where Turkmen ancestors of eminence urged him to lead Turkmens to the "golden path of life".
-The first version was released in the 1990s but soon withdrawn because it did not fulfill Nyýazow's expectations.
-Preparations for the revised book were underway as early as April 1999, when Nyýazow declared that Mukkadesh Ruhnama would be the second landmark text of Turkmens, after the Quran.
+Niyazov claimed to have received a prophetic vision where Turkmen ancestors of eminence urged him to lead Turkmens to the "golden path of life".
+The first version was released in the 1990s but soon withdrawn because it did not fulfill Niyazov's expectations.
+Preparations for the revised book were underway as early as April 1999, when Niyazov declared that Mukkadesh Ruhnama ("The Holy Ruhnama") would be the second landmark text of Turkmens, after the Quran.

 The first volume was finally published in December 2001.
 On 18 February 2001, it was accepted at the 10th joint meeting of the State Assembly of Elders of Turkmenistan, and National Assembly.
-In September 2004, Nyýazow issued a second volume.
+In September 2004, Niyazov issued a second volume.
 An edited volume on the Ruhnama, published a year later, quotes his overall purpose to have lain in highlighting the nation's significant contributions to fields of art and science.

 Victoria Clement and Riccardo Nicolosi suspect that the work was ghost-written.